mariajpalma/GG-NC/README.md

 Note that colors in the resolution plot correspond to those displayed in the accompanying map.

-At the top of the browser, you will find two additional tabs.
-The first tab, labeled __"Tutorial"__, contains a [tutorial video](https://www.youtube.com/watch?v=2bdod1RuRVk) created by the research team, which guides you through using this tool and interpreting the results.
+At the top of the browser, you will find three additional tabs.
+The first tab, labeled __"Networks"__, displays the network of individuals and community composition, allowing comparisons between genetic metrics and detected communities at each resolution.
+The second tab, labeled __"Tutorial"__, contains a [tutorial video](https://www.youtube.com/watch?v=2bdod1RuRVk)  created by the research team, which guides you through using this tool and interpreting the results.
 This video is also available in [Spanish](https://www.youtube.com/watch?v=mVegRKbWSAI&t=105s).
-The second tab, labeled __"Customize"__, provides an option for users to tailor the tool according to their needs or preferences.
+The third tab, labeled __"Customize"__, provides users with the option to tailor the tool according to their needs or preferences.
 This option is described at the end of this document.

 ## Docker